httptoolkit/dbus-native/README.md

 > _Part of [HTTP Toolkit](https://httptoolkit.com): powerful tools for building, testing & debugging HTTP(S)_

-Pure JS D-Bus protocol client & server for browsers (WIP) and Node.js.
+Pure JS D-Bus protocol client & server for browsers and Node.js.

 This is a fork of [dbus-native](https://github.com/sidorares/dbus-native), aiming to extend it for use in [frida-js](https://github.com/httptoolkit/frida-js/) and [HTTP Toolkit](https://github.com/httptoolkit/httptoolkit/) with: